s-xiang/git-meta/README.md

 Git-meta creates a logical mono-repo out of multiple *sub-repositories* (a.k.a. sub-repo) by tying them together in a *meta-repository* (a.k.a. meta-repo) with Git submodules.
-Recall that a git submodule consists of the following:
+Recall that a Git submodule consists of the following:

 1. a path at which to root the submodule in the referencing (meta) repository
 1. the url of the referenced (sub) repository